MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-overview.md

 ms.reviewer: angieandrews
 ---

-# Overview of the control center
+# Overview of the Control Center

 The Automation Kit control center has been designed to complement the existing [Monitor desktop flow runs](../../desktop-flows/monitor-desktop-flow-runs.md).
 The key focus of the control center is an orchestrator view for support analysts and organizations to monitor, take action and alert if necessary.